Photo gallery automation

 If you are new to Hugo, here are some landmarks:

-• ./content/ is where you create your sections and pages.
-What makes a section a section and a page a page depends, broadly, on whether you put _index.md or index.md in a directory
+is where you create your sections and pages.
+What makes a section a section and a page a page depends, broadly, on whether you put_index.md

-• ./layouts/ is where we will enrich an existing theme with a new layout. hugo will treat ./layouts/ as if it were part of ./themes/<the_theme_you_choose>/layouts/
+is where we will enrich an existing theme with a new layout. hugo will treat./layouts/

 git submodule add https://github.com/some/amazing_theme.git themes/amazing_theme